mrtstr/obsidian/network/transmission control protocol (TCP).md

 - is ignored in the **ACK flag** is not set

 #### checksum (2 Byte)
-- sum varity that the segment is correct transmittet This field holds the checksum for error control.
+- checksum for error control.

 #### urgent pointer (2 Byte)
-This field (valid only if the URG control flag is set) is used to point to data that is urgently required that needs to reach the receiving process at the earliest.
-The value of this field is added to the sequence number to get the byte number of the last urgent byte.
+- valid only if the URG control flag is set
+- pointer to the data that is urgently required (e.g. error messages)

 #### recieve window (2 Byte)
 - also called maximum segment size MSS=1460 B
+- amount of data that a reciver can accept without acknowledging the sender

 #### data offset (1 Byte)
-- length of the header in 4 byte blocks
+- length of the header in 4 byte words
 	→ indicates where the payload starts
-This is a 4-bit field that indicates the length of the TCP header by a number of 4-byte words in the header, i.e if the header is 20 bytes(min length of TCP header), then this field will hold 5 (because 5 x 4 = 20) and the maximum length: 60 bytes, then it’ll hold the value 15(because 15 x 4 = 60).
-Hence, the value of this field is always between 5 and 15.
+- if the header is 20 Byte thsi field will hold 5

 #### control-frags (8 Bit)
 control bits that control connection establishment, connection termination, connection abortion, flow control, mode of transfer etc